randomnoun/yaml-combine-maven-plugin/README.md

           $xref: 'paths.yaml#/paths/#/thing#/get'
           parameters:
             old-parameter:
-              description: some old parameter whose definition has changed
+              description: some old parameter whose description has changed
             new-parameter:
-              description: the new parameter in v2 of the API that isn't in v1
+              description: a new parameter in v2 of the API that isn't in v1
+              type: string

 ## Combining entire input files